 - 1. The thesis presentation shall adhere to a format suggested by your faculty advisor. - 2.
 Public defense: The thesis defense date and time must be announced a minimum of 7 days in advance to the CNCS, Oceanic Institute, and the OAA communities.
+The thesis defense date must be at least 2 weeks prior to the final thesis submission deadline.
 Thesis flyers are prepared by the student and due to MSMS PA no later than 10 days before the defense date.
-Student must include a 16:9 format version for digital presentation.
+The student must include a 16:9 format version for digital presentation.
 MSMS PA will send you a flyer reminder with examples once PA has been notified about the defense.
 Announcements are posted by the MSMS/CNCS Administration.